apigovau/api-descriptions/abs/DataApi.md

 The comma separator `,` is used to separate columns.
 The first column defines the dataflow.
 Then there is one column for each dimension defined in the data structure definition (DSD).
 One column for data observations.
 And one column for each attribute defined in the DSD regardless of whether the attribute is used.

 Column headers (first row):
--	The first column is the dataflow column and the header is always the term `DATAFLOW`
+-	The first column is the dataflow column and the header is always the term `DATAFLOW`.
--	For a dimension column, it is the dimension's ID or both ID and label
+-	For a dimension column, it is the dimension's ID or both ID and label .
--	`OBS_VALUE` is the column for data observations
+-	`OBS_VALUE` is the column for data observations.
--	For an attribute column, it is the attribute's ID or both ID and label
+-	For an attribute column, it is the attribute's ID or both ID and label.

 Column content (all rows after header):
 -	The first column always defines the dataflow.
-The dataflow is given in the format `agencyId:dataflowId(version)` e.g. `ABS:CPI(1.0.0)`
+The dataflow is given in the format `agencyId:dataflowId(version)` e.g. `ABS:CPI(1.0.0)`.
 -	All the dimensions defined in the DSD follow, one dimension per column.
 Dimensions are always in the order defined by the dimensions position number in the DSD.
 More information on dimension ordering is available in [worked examples](#worked-examples).
 -	The final dimension column is always Time.
--	The next column is always data observations, defined by the `OBS_VALUE` header
+-	The next column is always data observations, defined by the `OBS_VALUE` header.
--	The final columns are attributes such as Unit of Measure
+-	The final columns are attributes such as Unit of Measure.

 Codes and Labels
 There are two options when returning data in CSV format; codes only or codes and labels.
 More information on how to request each is available in the [Response Format](#response-format) section.
--	Codes - Each column will contain only the ID Code for its contents e.g. “TOT”
+-	Codes - each column will contain only the ID Code for its contents e.g. “TOT”.
--	Codes and Labels - Each column will contain the ID Code and then the Label for it’s contents, separated by a colon : e.g. `TOT:Total`
+-	Codes and Labels - each column will contain the ID Code and then the Label for it’s contents, separated by a colon : e.g. `TOT:Total`.

 Example:
 Codes only: https://dotstat-intra.infra.abs.gov.au/DisseminateNSIService/Rest/data/ABS,ANA_AGG,/M1.GPM_PCA+GPM.20.AUS.Q?startPeriod=2019-Q4&endPeriod=2020-Q1&format=csv